 Australia participates in a range of programs and projects of United Nations and other organisations (UNESCO, OECD, United Nations Economic Program, World Meteorological Organisation, World Intellectual Property Organisation and International Atomic Energy Association) and in the activities of both governmental and non-governmental scientific organisations.
-To facilitate scientific liaison and representation, the Commonwealth Government has scientific representation at some overseas posts (Tokyo, Paris (OECD)).
+To facilitate scientific and technological liaison, the Commonwealth Government has scientific representation at Tokyo and Paris (OECD); representatives in London, Washington and Bonn will be appointed in 1985.
 In November 1982, Australia was elected a member of the Intergovernmental Oceanographic Commission Executive Council.
-Australia also participates in regional collaborative programs organised by the Economic and Social Commission for Asia and the Pacific, the Association for Science Co-operation in Asia, the Commonwealth Science Council and the Pacific Science Association.
+Australia also participates in regional collaborative programs organised by the Economic and Social Commission for Asia and the Pacific, the Association of South-East Asian Nations (ASEAN), the Association for Science Co-operation in Asia, the Commonwealth Science Council and the Pacific Science Association.
 Technical assistance is provided for countries in the region under both multilateral and bilateral arrangements.